 Three letters of recommendation

-TOEFL/IELTS scores (always accepted) or Duolingo scores (only accepted for the 2021-2022 academic year): submitted scores must be no more than 2 years old.
+TOEFL/IELTS scores (always accepted) or Duolingo scores (check the graduate school website to make sure Duolingo is accepted): submitted scores must be no more than 2 years old.
 We follow the guidelines defined by the University of Kentucky Graduate School.
 If you have questions about exceptions to the language testing requirements, please contact the appropriate admissions officer.
 For Fall 2020 they were defined as follows: All applicants whose native language is not English will be asked to self-report one of these scores on their application.
 The minimum acceptable TOEFL score is 550 (paper-based), 213 (computer-based), or 79 (internet-based).
 The minimum IELTS score is 6.5.

 - International: March 15